Bill Harrison, MA, LPC

 If you're here searching for a therapist, chances are that things in your life are not going as well as you'd like them to go right now.
 Perhaps you've suffered a recent loss or an unexplainable change in your mood or outlook on life.
 The fact that you're on this website actively seeking help is a very good sign.
 You've taken the first step towards the restoration of your mental and emotional health.
 Good for you!

 Therapy is a creative endeavor.
-There is no one-size-fits-all in therapy.
+There is no one-size-fits-all.
 Decades of research have clearly shown that is the quality of the unique relationship formed between counselor and client that is most responsible for successful results.
 What this means for you is that it is crucial for you to find a therapist with whom you "click", who you feel authentically "gets" you.
 I can't guarantee that I'm the right counselor for you (no one can), but I invite you to get in touch with me for a free initial phone consultation to see if we might be a good "fit" for one another.

 Email or Call Bill Harrison, MA, LPC at 1-800-651-8085 ext.
 29766

 More Info About My Practice

 Counseling is a second career for me.
 I bring nearly 40 years of experience as a performing artist, writer and teacher to this profession.
 So when I say that I offer "therapy as creative as you are", I really mean it.
 Although I work with a diverse group of clients, my specialty is helping artists with the unique issues that the creative life presents.
 Because I've been there I can truly empathize with both the internal and external difficulties you may be experiencing.

 Please call, email or schedule an appointment on my website and I'll be glad to speak with you.
 I can usually schedule appointments within 48 hours.